 Before we can tell you the best skincare for sensitive skin, our doctors first have to know what type of sensitive skin you have.
-The skin type quiz is like a sensitive skin quiz in that it identifies not only what type of sensitive skin you have but also uncovers other barriers to skin health that you may have.
+The Baumann Skin Type Quiz is like a sensitive skin quiz in that it identifies not only what type of sensitive skin you have, but also uncovers other barriers to skin health that you may have.
 Take the skin type quiz here.

 Acne Type Sensitive Skin (Pimples)